 In Guaymas, the slope had high percentages in the high catch zone compared to the continental shelf.
 This coincides with the demersal and benthopelagic preferences of the studied species (Allen, 1995; Eschmeyer et al., 1983; Heemstra, 1995; Humann and Deloach, 1993).
 The slope can make a good contribution to stream flow and thus to the food supply of benthic fauna (Mohn and Beckmann, 2002; Wilson et al., 2007).
-Its complex topographic feature is also associated with hard substrates that are colonized by corals and sponges, contributing to the formation of coral reefs.
-Consequently, the use of trawling gear in slope areas has been limited (Hourigan, 2009).
-This type of fishing gear is not used in the fisheries of this study, which could contribute to the health status of the associated habitats in that region.
+The complex topographic feature is also associated with hard substrates that are colonized by corals and sponges, contributing to the formation of coral reefs.